COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ Form I-526 Application & Instructions
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Form I-526 Application & Instructions

 Form I-526—Immigrant Petition by Alien Entrepreneur—is the application needed for a person to apply for the EB-5 visa program.
 The form is intended to show that you meet the program’s qualifications—that is, you have a well-structured business plan and the necessary funding.